bayinfosys/bayinfosys.github.io/library/05-what-data-do-i-need.md

+---
+layout: article
+title: "What Data Do I Need?
+A Guide for Business and Product Owners"
+description: "A checklist for integrating machine learning into a product without overcommitting data infrastructure before you know what the problem is."
+keywords: ["data strategy", "data requirements", "machine learning", "product management", "data audit"]
+last_modified_at: 2024-11-01
+---

 # What Data Do I Need?
 A Guide for Business and Product Owners

 As a business owner or product manager, you play a crucial role in driving product value.
 However, integrating machine learning into your processes can bring a sense of uncertainty.
 It’s common to wonder how to effectively leverage data for optimal results.